 As head teacher Mel Mrowiec, the former deputy head at Harrow UK, explains on the school’s website:

 “Many aspects of the school are characteristic of Harrow: high expectations of students and teachers; excellence in academic work; excellence and a high degree of participation in extra-curricular pursuits; high quality pastoral care; a genuine focus on the individual; and the development of leadership skills.”

 Harrow Hong Kong is focused on more than tradition though.
-This school for two to 18-year-olds has strong academic results and a reputation for excellent extra-curricular activities.
-It also differs from Harrow UK in several ways: it is co-educational, it is open to children as young as three, and it offers a choice of day and boarding places.
+This school for 3 to 18-year-olds has strong academic results and a reputation for excellent extra-curricular activities.
+It also differs from Harrow UK in several ways: it is co-educational, it is open to children as young as 3, and it offers a choice of day and boarding places.

 The Harrow way

-Harrow Hong Kong follows the English national curriculum with students working towards their IGCSEs in Year 11 and A Levels in Year 13.
+Harrow Hong Kong follows the National Curriculum for England, with students working towards their IGCSEs in Year 11 and A Levels in Year 13.
 In four years, the school has grown from its starting total of 750 to more than 1,175 students, the majority being expats.